 - Add the gluten-free oat flour and baking powder and mix again.

 - Add the dairy-free dark chocolate chips and mix once more.

 - Divide the batter evenly into a 12 cup muffin pan lined with paper baking cups (or grease the pan with coconut oil instead of using paper baking cups).

 - Bake at 350 degrees Fahrenheit for 35 minutes.

 - Let the muffins cool completely before serving.

-- Store in an airtight container for up to five days or freeze for up to six months.
+- Store these oat flour banana muffins in an airtight container for up to five days or freeze them for up to six months.

 - Optional additions include 1/2 cup each of chopped walnuts, pecans, and/or peanuts.